marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-code-first-to-a-new-database.md

 ADO.NET Blog
 Press any key to exit...
 ```
+?

-### Where’s My Data?
+### Where?s My Data?

 By convention DbContext has created a database for you.

 -   If a local SQL Express instance is available (installed by default with Visual Studio 2010) then Code First has created the database on that instance
--   If SQL Express isn’t available then Code First will try and use [LocalDb](https://msdn.microsoft.com/library/hh510202(v=sql.110).aspx) (installed by default with Visual Studio 2012)
+-   If SQL Express isn?t available then Code First will try and use [LocalDb](https://msdn.microsoft.com/library/hh510202(v=sql.110).aspx) (installed by default with Visual Studio 2012)
 -   The database is named after the fully qualified name of the derived context, in our case that is **CodeFirstNewDatabaseSample.BloggingContext**

 These are just the default conventions and there are various ways to change the database that Code First uses, more information is available in the **How DbContext Discovers the Model and Database Connection** topic.

+?

 You can connect to this database using Server Explorer in Visual Studio

 -   **View -&gt; Server Explorer**
--   Right click on **Data Connections** and select **Add Connection…**
+-   Right click on **Data Connections** and select **Add Connection?**
--   If you haven’t connected to a database from Server Explorer before you’ll need to select Microsoft SQL Server as the data source
+-   If you haven?t connected to a database from Server Explorer before you?ll need to select Microsoft SQL Server as the data source

     ![SelectDataSource](../ef6/media/selectdatasource.png)